-Lithuania has a well-developed district heating system, with 357 networks as of 2015.
-The share of district heating in the overall heating sector remained fairly constant through previous years; on average, around 56% throughout the country and 76% in cities.
-The total installed capacity of district heating slightly increased to 10,1 TWh in 2015.
+Lithuania has a well-developed district heating system.
+The share of DH in the overall heating sector remained constant over the last years: on average, around 57% throughout the country and around 76% in cities.

 In 2017, 49 licensed heat supply companies with annual sales of more than 10 GWh were operating in the DH sector.
 These companies operate in all 60 cities and districts of Lithuania.
 The activity of these entities is regulated by the National Commission for Energy Control and Prices.
 The smaller heat supply undertakings are regulated by the municipalities.
 In 2017, there were 15 DH companies where the part of heat was purchased from Independent Heat Producers (IHP).
 Currently, the market share of IHP makes around 31% (2800 GWh) of total heat delivered to the DH networks.

 In 2017, municipalities owned about 90% of DH companies, while 10% were leased to foreign and domestic investors.
 Private capital entered Lithuanian DH market in 2000.
 In March 2017, the 15-year contract for the lease of the largest DH company in Vilnius city expired and the management was transferred to the municipality.

 Although in 2017 the average outdoor air temperature during the heating season was warmer than in 2015-2016, the volumes of district heating production and supply increased by 1-2 %.
 This indicates the growth of heat consumers, which annually makes around 0.3 %, while the number of disconnected users was only 0.05%.